keithbuhler/keithbuhler.github.io/_posts/2016-06-29-Blank-will-kill-us.md

 ![XKCD](/img/xkcd blank will kill us.jpg)

 The Zika virus will pass.

 And something else will kill us.
+But it will probably be heart failure.

-But we'll be fine.
+And we'll be fine.